inscious/peacock-clone/README.md

 ## :dart: About

 This is fully responsive Peacock TV clone.
 The ui is very close to the original website.
-I'm almost certain Tailwind was used for the actual site itself being that most of its sizing values are exactly the same breakpoints.
+I'm almost certain Tailwind was used for the actual site itself being that most of its sizing values and breakpoints are almost exactly the same.

 ## :sparkles: Features